-After months of rigorous film promoting and campaigning, we have arrived at the finale of the award season, the red carpet of all red carpets, the Oscar’s.
+After months of the rigorous film promoting and campaigning, we have arrived at the finale of the award season, the red carpet of all red carpets, the Oscar’s.
 Last Sunday finally after the black dress code of other award ceremonies we could feast our eyes on a very colourful red carpet.

 (Source: belle-ayitian at Tumblr)